Tulsa Fire Alarm Building: Tulsa Fire Museum

 The Tulsa Development Authority reached a preliminary agreement to sell the building to the Firefighters Union for a museum in 1986–1987, but the union was unable to raise the necessary funding for the project.

 Having instead been purchased by the American Lung Association of Oklahoma, the building was reported in March 2015 to be up for sale.
 A group of fire history buffs and other interested people wished to purchase and turn it into a museum that would display a large collection of fire fighting memorabilia.

 The Tulsa World reported on July 29, 2015, that the building had been sold to The Carol Tandy Foundation, a private organization, which would donate it to Tulsa Firefighters Museum Inc.

 As of the beginning of 2021, the Museum was still in the planning stages, with the Museum website indicating the main Fire Alarm Building will show artifacts from the history of Tulsa's fire service, while the lower level will be an interactive kid's area.
 The website of James Boswell, Architect shows more ambitious plans, which include not only renovation of the original building, but also the addition of more exhibit space and an outdoor event plaza.

+By early 2026, the museum was scheduling regular Open Houses, rotating between weekend afternoons and weekday evenings on alternate months.
+It was also launching a fundraising campaign for the planning phase of their intended expansion, possibly to be completed by late 2028.